November 19, 2022–March 12, 2023

 Joan Brown is curated by Janet Bishop, SFMOMA’s Thomas Weisel Family Chief Curator and Curator of Painting and Sculpture, and Nancy Lim, SFMOMA’s associate curator of painting and sculpture.

-Organized to coincide with SFMOMA’s major Joan Brown retrospective, Joan Brown + Friends is a collection-based installation that focuses on an interconnected network of artists working in the Bay Area from around the 1950s to the 1980s and beyond.
-Using Joan Brown as a locus and also linked by their shared teachers, studios, homes and arts institutions, the artists whose works are included reflect many of the currents and conversations driving the enigmatic practices of Bay Area artists during this period.
-Joan Brown + Friends opens on November 4, 2022, and is located on SFMOMA’s Floor 2.
+Organized to coincide with SFMOMA’s major Joan Brown retrospective, Bay Area Stories: Joan Brown + Friends is a collection-based installation that focuses on an interconnected network of artists working in the Bay Area from around the 1950s to the 1980s and beyond.
+Using Joan Brown as a locus and linked by their shared teachers, studios, homes and arts institutions, the artists whose works are included reflect many of the currents and conversations driving the idiosyncratic practices of Bay Area artists during this period.
+Bay Area Stories: Joan Brown + Friends opened on November 4, 2022 and is located on SFMOMA’s Floor 2.

 Presenting support for Joan Brown is provided by Janet and Clint Reilly and anonymous donors.
-Major support is provided by the Agnes Cowles Bourne Bay Area Contemporary Arts Exhibition Fund, the Mary Jane Elmore West Coast Exhibition Fund, The Elaine McKeon Endowed Exhibition Fund, the Stuart G. Moldaw Public Program and Exhibition Fund, Susan and Bill Oberndorf, the Bernard and Barbro Osher Exhibition Fund, Rummi and Arun Sarin Painting and Sculpture Fund, and the Thomas Weisel Family.
-Additional support is provided by Maryellen and Frank Herringer and Fred Levin.
+Major support is provided by Joachim and Nancy Hellman Bechtle, Lorna Meyer Calas and Dennis Calas, the Agnes Cowles Bourne Bay Area Contemporary Arts Exhibition Fund, the Mary Jane Elmore West Coast Exhibition Fund, The Elaine McKeon Endowed Exhibition Fund, the Stuart G. Moldaw Public Program and Exhibition Fund, Deborah and Kenneth Novack, Susan and Bill Oberndorf, the Bernard and Barbro Osher Exhibition Fund, Rummi and Arun Sarin Painting and Sculpture Fund, the Thomas Weisel Family, and Pat Wilson.
+Generous support is provided by Joan Roebuck and the Wyeth Foundation for American Art.

 For local Bay Area residents, SFMOMA’s First Thursdays offer free admission from 1–8 p.m.
 On Free Family Days, general admission to the museum is free for up to four adults accompanying one child or teen (18 and younger).
 For information about other free and discounted admission programs at sfmoma.org/free-days.